sukovanej/effect-http/readme.md

 Request headers are part of input schemas along with the request body or query parameters.
-Their schema is specified similarly to query parameters and path parameters, i.e. using an object mapping header name onto a schema.
+Their schema is specified similarly to query parameters and path parameters, i.e. using a mapping from header names onto their schemas.
 The example below shows an API with a single endpoint `/hello` which expects a header `X-Client-Id` to be present.

 ```typescript